rlaphoenix/nton/README.md

 ### The forwarder randomly stopped working, I've read everything so far

+There are numerous reasons why this could be, see the following main reasons:

-You most likely updated Atmosphere or Horizon OS's Firmware and need to update your Sigpatches.
-If that hasn't fixed it, make sure you haven't deleted or moved the NRO on your Switch's microSD card.
+1. Make sure you haven't deleted or moved the NRO on your Switch's microSD card.
 It cannot be moved as the built forwarder has a hardcoded file path that it loads the NRO from when launched.
+2. You may have since updated Atmosphere or your Firmware which broke the changes you made to the bootloader that enabled the use of custom NSP files.
+As this project does not support piracy on any Nintendo system, support is not provided.

-If it still does not work, it's possible a firmware update has broken the [forwarder ROM][ROM] that is used and needs to be updated.
+4. It's possible a firmware update has broken the [forwarder ROM][ROM] that is used and needs to be updated.
 Both Firmware 9.0.0 and 12.0.0 have previously broken different forwarder ROMs requiring updates.
 If you believe this to be the case then please make an Issue.

+If after reading all of these troubleshooting steps, you still cannot get the NSP forwarder to work, then I do not recommend the use of them and instead recommend using the Homebrew launcher from the album or from title takeover (holding R while booting any Game or Software).

 ## Development